sfigg/commercialization-public/manufacture/wcos/iot-core-manufacturing-guide.md

 ms.technology: windows-oem
 ---

-# IoT Core manufacturing guide
+# Windows Core manufacturing guide

-Thinking about mass-producing devices running Windows 10 IoT Core?
-Use the [Windows ADK IoT Core Add-ons](iot-core-adk-addons.md) to create images that you can quickly flash onto new devices.
+Thinking about mass-producing devices running Windows Core Operating System? ~~Use the [Windows ADK IoT Core Add-ons](iot-core-adk-addons.md) to create images that you can quickly flash onto new devices.~~

-You can create **test images**, which include tools for quickly accessing and modifying devices.
+Start by creating **test images**, which include generic test certificates plus additional testing tools used for quickly accessing and modifying devices.
 Test images are great for:
 -  Developers, hardware vendors, and manufacturers (OEMs) who are trying out new device designs.
 -  Hobbyists and organizations that are creating devices designed to run in non-networked or controlled network environments.

-You can create **retail images**, which can be made more secure for public or corporate networks while still receiving updates.

-You can add customizations, including apps, settings, hardware configurations, and board support packages (BSPs).
+Perfect your customizations, including apps, settings, hardware configurations, and board support packages (BSPs).

-For OEM-style images, you’ll wrap your customizations into package (.cab) files.
-Packages let OEMs, ODMs, developers, and Microsoft work together to help deliver security and feature updates to your devices without stomping on each other's work.
+When you're ready to produce devices to sell, create **retail images** with official signed certificates that are stripped of the testing tools.

 ## <span id="Scenarios"></span><span id="scenarios"></span><span id="SCENARIOS"></span>Scenarios